layth49/Bozos-Adventure/README.md

 # DEV LOG

 ## ~~_Version 0.3 is currently being developed_~~
-### _Bozo's Adventure is not currently being worked on due to a lack of interest and effort from a specfic team member_
+### _Bozo's Adventure is not currently being worked on due to a lack of interest and effort from a core team member_

 ## Version 0.2 is LIVE!
 >At 5 am (again) 6/14/23